mulholo/dot-files/README.md

 ### Italics

 Sometimes my terminal seems to have issues using italics within Tmux.
-[This guide](https://alexpearce.me/2014/05/italics-in-iterm2-vim-tmux/) shows you how to fix it
+[This guide](https://alexpearce.me/2014/05/italics-in-iterm2-vim-tmux/) shows you how to fix it.